A lot or a little?

 What parents need to know

-Parents need to know that Saw 3D (aka Saw 7) is as gory and bloody as the first six installments, if not more so.
+Parents need to know that Saw 3D (aka Saw 7 or Saw: The Final Chapter) is as gory and bloody as the first six installments, if not more so.
 There are many graphic, grisly deaths via elaborate torture devices and lots of violence against women.
 Very often, there's a chance to save one victim if another victim is willing to endure high amounts of pain or risk death; the supposed idea is that all of the victims are being punished -- and tested -- for their "everyday" bad behavior.
 Language is strong, with multiple uses of "f--k" and "s--t."
 Although the movie was shot in 3-D, the effects aren't particularly impressive or memorable -- and they're already so gross and over-the-top that the 3-D aspect doesn't up the ante as much as it does in other movies.

 What's the story?